-Results for the 2016 baseflow survey are summarized and compared with the 1990 reference baseflow conditions.
-All creeks in 2016 appear "wetter" than the reference year in 1990.
-Specific conductivity in all the reaches appear to be equal, if not lower, than the reference year.
-Precipitation was higher in 2016 (22.25 in) compared to the 1990 (13.09) reference year which could account for overall "wetter" conditions and lower specific conductivity measurements.
-Water year 2016 has the highest precipitation in the past four years (Figure 1).
-It is also the first year to have an annual precipitation above the arithmetic mean precipitation over the past few years (21.15 in).
+Results for the 2017 baseflow survey are summarized and compared with the 1990 reference baseflow conditions.
+All creeks in 2017 appear "wetter" than the reference year in 1990.
+Specific conductivity in all the reaches appear to be similar to, or lower than, the reference year.
+Precipitation was significantly higher in 2017 (32.25 inches) compared to the 1990 (13.09 inches) reference year which likely accounts for overall "wetter" conditions and lower specific conductivity measurements.
+Water year 2017 has the highest precipitation since 1998 (Figure 1).
+It is also the first year to have an annual precipitation above the arithmetic mean precipitation (21.27 inches) since 2005.